grpc/proposal/A81-xds-authority-rewriting.md

 To support this, we will add an API to allow the LB picker to explicitly set the `:authority` header for the RPC.
-Note that this authority rewriting will modify the default authority for the subchannel, which would otherwise be set from the resolver factory, a channel option, or a per-address attribute returned by the resolver (i.e., the xDS authority rewriting will take precedence over any of those settings).
+Note that this authority rewriting will override the default authority for the subchannel, which would otherwise be set from the resolver factory, a channel option, or a per-address attribute returned by the resolver (i.e., the xDS authority rewriting will take precedence over any of those settings).